shenae/SQL-Joins-Real-Estate/readme.md

 Run the `seed.sql` file on the Command Line using `psql -f seed.sql` to insert the records into the database.
 You **do not** need to edit the seed file!
 It has been set up for you.

 The database is named `real_estate_db`.
-Connect to it in psql or postico to test your querries.
+Connect to it in psql to test your querries.

 ## Assignment- Queries